Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 \textbf{Step 6.} After $k$ iterations, the macroscopic time achieved is only $kh$ -- thus vanishing with $h$.
-However, in Proposition \ref{PYBV} we achieve a guaranteed nonzero macroscopic time, i.e., for some fixed $\textsc{t} > 0$ and all $h$ sufficiently small, the process can be carried out for at least the order of $h^{-1} \textsc{t}$ iterations.
+However, we achieve a guaranteed nonzero macroscopic time, i.e., for some fixed $T > 0$ and all $h$ sufficiently small, the process can be carried out for at least the order of $h^{-1} T$ iterations (see Proposition \ref{PYBV}).

-\textbf{Step 7.} Via a comparison with the continuum solution, in Proposition \ref{TEE} it is shown that the macroscopic time can be extended indefinitely; of course, $h$ has to be suitably small depending on the prescribed time of simulation.
+\textbf{Step 7.} Via a comparison with the continuum solution (see Proposition \ref{TEE}) it is shown that the macroscopic time can be extended indefinitely; here $h$ has to be suitably small depending on the prescribed macroscopic time of simulation.